Updated for Drop 6

 Espers work with Psi Points, obtained through builders.
 They cap at 5 and unless you have a specific AMP, any gained past that point are wasted.
 They last for about 10 seconds in combat.

 Our main healing resource is Focus, analogous to Mana from other games.
 You have a decent amount, it regenerates over time and there are a few skills that can boost it.
+In drop 6, focus management took a rather significant turn – spells cost about 3x more than before.
+This means that focus management became really important and also changed the value of healing skills in terms of cost/benefit.

 This section will give you an overview of all the healing skills and their value.
 While Esper healing is somewhat simple (builder + finisher), there are many options depending on the event.

-Our innate that no longer roots us!
 30 second cooldown that gives you an absorb shield, increases output and gives you PP over time.
 You want to use this at 4 PP, to get to 5 quickly then cast a finisher.
 You’ll be back at 5 in a flash just afterwards.
 Get used to using this often as it’s extremely powerful.

 It can also be used for movement portions with low combat, such as dodging laser beams.
 It will give you an absorb shield and enough PP to cast Reverie to maybe save a few folk.